Be sure to use only gentle pressure when massaging breast tissue to prevent further inflammation or trauma.

 Keep the pressure very gentle.

-Gentle breast massage during feeding or pumping may aid milk flow.
+Gentle breast massage during feeding or pumping may prompt your let-down reflex and aid milk flow.

 After or between breastfeeding or pumping: